It’s cheap, and super useful! Here’s how drinking apple cider vinegar boosts your health

-Research shows that washing fruit and veg in ACV can reduce Salmonella and other pathogens, including pesticides.
+Research shows that apple cider vinegar boosts your health if you wash fruit and veg init.
+That’s because ACV can reduce Salmonella and other pathogens, including pesticides.
 When using a 1:1 mixture of lemon water and diluted vinegar, researchers found that when cleaning a contaminated onion and some rocket leaves, the Salmonella was almost destroyed and the produce had less pesticide residue.

 2. It gives you added nutrition

-Apple cider vinegar contains minerals and vitamins, including:
+Apple cider vinegar boosts your health with its minerals and vitamins, including:

 - Calcium: 2% of daily value